fabio grasso websitehome

-FABIO GRASSO aims to recreate a figure of musician that keeps together the aspect of virtuoso pianist, with wide-ranging classical and contemporary repertoire, and that of all-round cultivated composer, firmly anchored to the aesthetic heritage of the European historical avantgarde, not only interested in piano music, but also in chamber, symphonic and theatrical fields, whose creative research focuses on the construction of a strongly characterized harmonic language.
+Fabio Grasso aims to recreate a figure of musician that keeps together the aspect of virtuoso pianist, with wide-ranging classical and contemporary repertoire, and that of all-round cultivated composer, firmly anchored to the aesthetic heritage of the European historical avantgarde, not only interested in piano music, but also in chamber, symphonic and theatrical fields, whose creative research focuses on the construction of a strongly characterized harmonic language.

 STUDIES AND TEACHING

 He attended the piano specialization courses of Marco Vincenzi and subsequently of Maria Tipo at Fiesole Music School, where he was also student of the composition special courses of Giacomo Manzoni.
-He followed other special courses, like a piano stage of Klaus Hellwig at HdK Berlin, and a 3-years composition course of Franco Donatoni.
-At last he obtained the new state doctor’s title in Piano with full marks and the mention ad honorem at the Conservatory of Alessandria.

 In 1996 Fabio Grasso won the Orléans International Piano Competition, the most important competition dedicated to the modern and contemporary piano music worldwide.
 In this occasion he was highly appreciated both as interpreter and as composer.
 Subsequently he was invited to play for Orléans Orchestra season, Radio France Montpellier and Paris (recitals, Concertos by Mozart, Beethoven and Ligeti), Colmar Festival, Parisian series of CNSM, Salle Cortot, Théâtre du Châtelet and Salle Gaveau, where he performed his own Suite.
-In 2012 as jury member of the Orléans Competition he held its opening recital, premiering his own Fantasy.
+In 2012 as jury member of the Orléans Competition he held its opening recital, premiering his own Fantasia Veni Creator Spiritus..

 Download reviewsListen to the Fantasy on YouTube